Richieon88/galway-soccer-club/README.md

 # Galway Soccer Club

-Galway Soccer Club is a website for people looking for a place to organise and participate in friendly games of soccer in the Galway area.
+[Galway Soccer Club](https://richieon88.github.io/galway-soccer-club/) is a website for people looking for a place to organise and participate in friendly games of soccer in the Galway area.
 The aim of the website is to draw in more people to join the club and become members.
 It also acts as a place where people can highlight and advertise the events that they organised and the time and the locations that they are taking place in.

 ![Responsice Mockup](assets/images/responsive.png)

+## Technologies used

+- HTML
+- CSS
+- Font Awesome icons
+- Google fonts

 ## Features